9 Best Pike Rods In 2026

 For those anglers that need a little more oomph, there is a 3.75lb model available and for those that prefer a shorter rod for maybe fishing off a boat then there is a 10-foot length that is perfect for this.

-During testing, I caught fish up to the mid-double range and playing them was no bother.
 If I was to be really picky I would say that maybe it lacks the finesse and sensitivity you get with premium offerings but it did the job admirably and I was able to land fish safely with no dramas.

 All in all the Agitator is a great rod that is perfect for casual anglers or those new to the sport.